Macrometacorp/docs/docs/photoniq/prerendering/03-features/01-synthetic-interactions/02-managing-interactions/index.md

 #### Consider Specificity and Efficiency

-The automatically generated selector might not always be the most efficient or simplest.
-It might be overly specific.
-Simplify the selector if possible, keeping only the parts that are necessary to uniquely identify the element.
+Simplify the selected selector if possible, especially for deeply nested selectors.
+The goal remains to uniquely identify an element, while maintaining simplicity.

-For example, if the generated selector is `html > body > div:nth-child(3) > div > p > a`, and you know the `div` element has the id `login-container`, you might simplify this to `#login-container > p > a`.
+For example, a generated selector is `html > body > div:nth-child(3) > div > p > a`, with a `div` element and id `login-container`, can be simplified to `#login-container > p > a`.